 Epidural anesthesia for caesarean section

 - What kind of anesthesia does a pregnant woman receive?
-What are the types of caesarean anesthesia?
+What types of anesthesia are there for caesarean section?

 Anesthesia, as with any abdominal surgery, is necessary.
 Two types of anesthesia are commonly used.

-Intubation (endotracheal): in windpipe a tube is introduced through which oxygen is supplied with nitrous oxide.
+Intubation (endotracheal): in windpipe a tube is inserted through which oxygen and nitrous oxide flow.

-Epidural anesthesia: An anesthetic is injected into the so-called epidural space spinal cord v lumbar and the pain is relieved.
-And you can even talk to a woman in labor.
+Epidural anesthesia: an anesthetic substance is injected into the so-called epidural space spinal cord V lumbar region, and the pain is relieved.
+And you can even talk to the woman in labor.

 Which anesthesia is preferable?
 Epidural is popular abroad.
 It is often practiced in Russian maternity hospitals.
 We at the Center for Obstetrics, Gynecology and Perinatology of the Russian Academy of Medical Sciences “love” endotracheal anesthesia more.
-It is contraindicated only for women with lung diseases, with bronchial asthma.
+It is contraindicated only for women with lung diseases and bronchial asthma.

 - Does the child also receive anesthesia?

 Yes, as long as the fetus and mother are connected by the umbilical cord.
-Therefore, before the fetus is removed, the woman is given anesthesia sparingly, with the smallest doses.
-Only when the child is separated is she given deep anesthesia - after all, the surgical field has yet to be closed.
-A newborn under the weak influence of anesthesia may not cry right away.
+Therefore, before the fetus is removed, the woman is given gentle anesthesia, with the most minimal doses.
+Only when the child is separated is she given deep anesthesia - after all, the surgical field still has to be closed.
+A newborn under the weak influence of anesthesia may not cry immediately.

 The main thing is to breathe - this is what the neonatologist, who is always present at the operation, and the midwife pay attention to.
-And the kids are sure to cry - only if there are no complications, a little later.
+And babies definitely scream - only a little later if there are no complications.

-- How long does anesthesia leave from a cesserev section?
+- How long does anesthesia last for a caesarean section?

-After a cesarean section, the newly-made mom is placed in a special postpartum ward for the first day, where she is recovering from anesthesia, during this time she is monitored by an anesthetist nurse and an anesthesiologist himself.
-From spinal anesthesia move away more easily than from the general, but exact time It cannot be said, since each woman has her own characteristics, but within a day a woman should already move away from anesthesia and adapt to postoperative existence.
+After a caesarean section, the new mother is placed in a special postpartum ward for the first day, where she recovers from anesthesia, during which time she is monitored by a nurse anesthetist and the anesthesiologist himself.
+From spinal anesthesia come away easier than from the general one, but exact time It is impossible to say, since each woman has her own characteristics, but within 24 hours the woman should already recover from anesthesia and adapt to post-operative existence.

-- What size will the seam be after a cesarean section, will it disfigure the stomach?
+- What size will the suture be after a caesarean section, will it disfigure the abdomen?

-The time of the so-called midline incision - between the pubic articulation and the navel, when there was a noticeable “groove” along the woman's abdomen, has passed.
+The time of the so-called median incision - between the pubic symphysis and the navel, when a noticeable “groove” ran along the woman’s stomach, has passed.
 Now they make a transverse suprapubic incision about 12 cm long.
-Sometimes it is more difficult to work, but such a suture heals better and looks great from a cosmetic point of view.
-In addition, then it will be completely hidden under the panties, so you will not have to be shy on the beach.
+It happens that the work is more difficult, but such a suture heals better and looks great cosmetically.
+In addition, it will then be completely hidden under panties, so you won’t have to be shy on the beach.

 - Which suture material do surgeons use?

-The most common used when conducting abdominal operations...
-It is necessary that the threads be aseptic - uninfected, as well as elastic, elastic and, most importantly, dissolve in the tissues.
-Previously, they sewed with catgut - a natural material made using a complex technology from the intestines of sheep, now they use synthetic threads that are in no way inferior to catgut - vicryl, dexon, monocryl.
+The most common one, which is used when conducting abdominal operations.
+It is necessary that the threads be aseptic - non-infected, as well as elastic, elastic and, most importantly, dissolved in the tissues.
+Previously, they sewed with catgut - a natural material made using complex technology from the intestines of sheep; now they use synthetic threads that are in no way inferior to catgut - vicryl, dexon, monocryl.

 - What does a mother need to know about the consequences of a cesarean section in the first days and months after the operation?

-After a few hours, if everything ended without complications, you can turn in bed, move your legs, and the next day - sit down and walk around the ward.
+After a few hours, if everything is over without complications, you can turn around in bed, move your legs, and the next day you can sit up and walk around the room.
 If the mother is not given antibiotics, the baby will be brought in to feed on the third day.
-But as with any abdominal surgery, these medications are often needed.
-Then you can feed the baby only after canceling the course of treatment.
+But as after any abdominal surgery, these medications are often necessary.
+Then you can feed the baby only after stopping the course of treatment.

-On the 6-7th day, the stitches will be removed from the abdominal wall, and on the 8-10th day they will be discharged home under the supervision of a antenatal clinic doctor.
-However, the healing of the stitches in the uterus and abdominal wall continues, and you have to be careful.
-Do not take the baby out of the low crib or stroller (you can take it from the changing table and hold it in your arms).
-For the first 2-3 months, do not lift heavier than 5 kg from the ground.
-The floors must not be washed.
+On the 6-7th day, the stitches will be removed from the abdominal wall, and on the 8-10th day you will be discharged home under the supervision of a doctor at the antenatal clinic.
+However, the healing of the sutures on the uterus and abdominal wall continues, and you will have to be careful.
+Do not remove the baby from a low crib or stroller (you can take it from the changing table and hold it in your arms).
+In the first 2-3 months, do not lift more than 5 kg from the ground.
+You can't wash the floors.

-It is possible that within a month or even several there will be a consequence of a cesarean section for the mother there will be a feeling of insignificant pulling pain in the lower abdomen.
-Don't be alarmed - it is associated with uterine contraction and scar healing.
+It is possible that for a month or even several months, the consequence of a cesarean section for the mother will be a feeling of insignificance. nagging pain in the lower abdomen.
+Don't be alarmed - it is associated with contraction of the uterus and healing of the scar.

 Attention!
-If you suddenly feel sharp pain if bloody, pus-like discharge from the vagina appears, if the temperature rises, immediately contact antenatal clinic...
-It is possible that endometritis has developed - an inflammation of the mucous membrane of the uterus and urgent treatment is required.
+If you suddenly feel sharp pain if bloody, purulent vaginal discharge appears, if the temperature rises, contact your doctor immediately antenatal clinic.
+It is possible that endometritis has developed - inflammation of the uterine mucosa and requires immediate treatment.

-Healing seam on the front abdominal wall passes, as a rule, smoothly and painlessly.
-Only in very rare cases does it become inflamed, begins to fester.
-Then urgently to the surgeon - it is impossible that inflammatory process passed into the depths of the abdomen, to the underlying tissues.
+Healing of the suture on the anterior abdominal wall As a rule, it passes smoothly and painlessly.
+Only in very rare cases does it become inflamed and begin to fester.
+Then urgently see a surgeon - you can’t inflammatory process moved deep into the abdomen, to the underlying tissues.

-- When does your period start after a cesarean section and when can you start again? sex life and have sex?
+- When do periods start after a caesarean section and when can you start again? sex life and have sex?

-Menstruation will come at the same time as after normal childbirth, as a rule, with breastfeeding - after the cessation of lactation.
-If the woman does not feed - in 2-3 months.
-But when the operation or postoperative period proceeded with complications, menstruation did not recover for a long time.
-Then you need a consultation with a gynecologist.
+Menstruation will come at the same time as after normal childbirth, as a rule, when breastfeeding - after the cessation of lactation.
+If a woman does not feed, after 2-3 months.
+But when the operation or postoperative period proceeded with complications, menstruation did not return for a long time.
+Then you need to consult a gynecologist.

-As for sexual activity after a cesarean section - no earlier than 6-8 weeks, provided that after the operation everything went without a hitch.
-If there have been complications, be sure to visit your gynecologist first.
+As for sexual activity after a cesarean section, no earlier than 6-8 weeks, provided that after the operation everything went without a hitch.
+If complications occur, be sure to visit a gynecologist first.

 Children after caesarean section

-- Is it possible to have more children after a cesarean section?
+- Is it possible to have more children after a caesarean section?

-Oh sure.
+Yes, sure.
 But a new pregnancy should occur 2-3 years after the operation - only by this time the formation of a scar on the uterus ends.
-During this period, neither childbirth nor artificial termination of pregnancy is desirable.
-In the first case, the scar on the enlarging uterus will not be able to form completely, and complications will arise again, and with an abortion there is a danger of uterine perforation where the former incision “lies”.
+During this period, neither childbirth nor artificial termination of pregnancy is advisable.
+In the first case, the scar on the enlarging uterus will not be able to fully form, and complications will arise again, and during an abortion there is a danger of perforation of the uterus where the former incision “lies.”

-Therefore, soon after the operation, it is necessary to decide with the gynecologist which method of contraception is the best to “adopt”.
+Therefore, soon after the operation, you need to decide with the gynecologist which method of contraception is best to “adopt.”

 Second birth after cesarean section.
-Natural childbirth after cesarean section
+Natural birth after caesarean section

-- How will the second childbirth go after a cesarean section?
-Are natural childbirth?
+- How will the second birth proceed after a caesarean section?
+Are they allowed? natural childbirth?

-A narrow pelvis, heart disease, bronchial asthma do not disappear anywhere - therefore, the inevitability of repeated delivery surgery remains.
-If the first cesarean section was emergency indications: due to premature placental abruption, for example, and the scar on the uterus healed well, natural childbirth is allowed under strict monitoring control - it is important to closely monitor the condition of the scar.
+A narrow pelvis, heart disease, and bronchial asthma do not disappear anywhere - therefore, the inevitability of a repeat delivery operation remains.
+If the first caesarean section was emergency indications: due to premature abruption of the placenta, for example, the scar on the uterus has healed well, natural childbirth is allowed under strict monitoring control - it is important to carefully monitor the condition of the scar.

 How many times can you have a caesarean section?

-- How many cesarean sections can a woman have?
+- How many caesarean sections can a woman have?

 And two, and three, and four.
-But it is better if there are two of them - usually this the best option...
-Although recently we had a mother with a fourth cesarean section.
+But it’s better if there are two of them - usually this is best option.
+Although quite recently our mother had a fourth caesarean section.

-- What are the consequences of a cesarean section for a child?
+- What are the consequences of a caesarean section for a child??

-Let's not forget that nature provided for a different way of man's birth.
-Indeed, operative delivery is more gentle for the fetus - it will not “wade” through the birth canal and, therefore, receive microtrauma, experience pain, and discomfort.
-However, the adaptability of such a baby to the new environment is reduced.
-The consequence of a cesarean section for a child can be breathing difficulties, up to and including disturbance.
+Let's not forget that nature provided for another way for a person to be born.
+Indeed, operative delivery is more gentle for the fetus - it will not “make its way” through the birth canal and, therefore, receive microtrauma, experience pain, and discomfort.
+However, the adaptation capabilities of such a baby to the new environment are reduced.
+The consequence of a caesarean section for a child can be difficulty breathing, even breathing problems.

-Which is better than natural childbirth or cesarean section?
+What is better: natural childbirth or caesarean section?

-- Which is better for a woman to have a natural birth or a cesarean section?
+- What is better for a woman to have a natural birth or a caesarean section?

 I want to warn all women - expectant mothers: it is a huge mistake to believe that the operation is simple, almost harmless.
-Real abdominal surgical intervention - why do you need it unless absolutely necessary ?!
+Real abdominal surgery - why do you need it unless absolutely necessary?!

 Yes, it has its advantages - when the life of a mother or child is in danger.
 But there are also disadvantages.
-Do not deceive nature, do not tempt fate.
-Your baby, born like millions of others, won't get any worse from it.
-Of course, you can find a doctor willing to operate.
-By the way, he will definitely write in your medical card that “readings are available”.
+Don't deceive nature, don't tempt fate.
+Your baby, born like millions of others, will not become any worse for this.
+Of course, you can find a doctor willing to perform the operation.
+By the way, he will definitely write down in your medical card, that “there is evidence.”

-But never I, having seen a lot of Caesarean in my life, will not recommend it “just like that”.
+But I, who have seen a lot of Caesareans in my time, will never recommend it “just like that.”
 And I won't.

-When natural childbirth is not possible for medical reasons, it is used Alternative option delivery - cesarean section.
-It should be borne in mind that this is not an easy path that allows you to bypass the pains of natural childbirth, and a serious procedure that has a number of negative consequences.
+When natural childbirth is not possible for medical reasons, Alternative option delivery - caesarean section.
+It is worth considering that this is not an easy path to bypass the pains of natural childbirth, but a serious procedure that has a number of negative consequences.

 In contact with

-KS is surgery to remove the fetus from the uterus through the abdominal incision.
-Depending on the development of the pregnancy, the procedure may be scheduled as planned.
-If during the development of pregnancy no complications were observed, but complications arose during the birth process, then an emergency operation is performed.
+KS is surgery to remove the fetus from the uterus through an abdominal incision.
+Depending on the development of pregnancy, the procedure may be scheduled.
+If no complications were observed during the development of pregnancy, but complications arose during the birth process, then emergency surgery is performed.

-Planned COP is shown in the following cases:
+A planned CS is indicated in the following cases:

-• physiological characteristics of the mother: a narrow pelvis, malformations of the uterus or vagina;
+• physiological characteristics of the mother: narrow pelvis, malformations of the uterus or vagina;

-• breech presentation of the fetus or other malposition - frequent readings for caesarean section;
+• breech presentation of the fetus or other abnormal position - frequent readings for caesarean section;

-• with post-term pregnancy, in which the size of the fetus is above normal;
+• in post-term pregnancy, in which the size of the fetus is higher than normal;

 • at ;